01 of 10

 The central pipe is flanked... on either side by copper tubing twisted artistically on top to form a curlicue.
 But the two flanking copper pieces are not merely decorative: they will be anchored into the ground and will provide support for the plumbing.

 In the photo above, you see not only the flexible tubing but also the tools needed to cut and shape it.
 In addition, for later steps in this project, you'll need pliers and/or a vise, plus heavy-duty wire cutters.
-On Page 4 we'll begin to put the pipe-cutter to use on the flexible tubing....Continue to 4 of 10 below.
+Next, we'll begin to put the pipe-cutter to use on the flexible tubing...Continue to 4 of 10 below.

 04 of 10